Iran confirms two missiles shot at Ukraine airliner | DW | 21.01.2020

 Iran has released the first results of its investigation into the downing of a Ukraine International Airlines flight.
 All of the 176 passengers and crew on the flight were killed in the incident.

-The Iranian aviation authority confirmed on Tuesday that two missiles shot down a Ukraine International Airlines flight earlier this month.
+The Iranian aviation authority confirmed on Tuesday that two missiles shot at a Ukraine International Airlines flight earlier this month.

-Investigators found that two Tor-M1 missiles were fired at the aircraft, said an initial report posted on the website of the aviation authority on Monday night.
-It added that the investigation was ongoing.
+Investigators found that two Tor-M1 missiles were fired at flight PS752, said an initial report posted on the website of the aviation authority on Monday night.

+It stopped short of blaming the Tor-M1 for the crash, stating "the impact of these missiles on the accident and the analysis of this action under is under investigation.''

 Flight PS752 downed after takeoff